NSAPH/National-Causal-Analysis/HealthOutcomes/readme.md

 ## Processing

-The code that genreates the health data used in the statistical analysis is `RCE-Qian-den-1999-2016-01-23-2019.sas`.
+The code that generates the health data used in the statistical analysis is `RCE-Qian-den-1999-2016-01-23-2019.sas`.
 It takes as input the previously cleaned data `Denominator_1999_2013.sas7bdat`, which is a previously created data set covering the years from 1999-2013 and the